-LaserPointerSafety.com has three news webpages which cover aviation-related incidents, non-aviation incidents, and all other news.
+- LaserPointerSafety.com has three news pages which cover aviation-related incidents, non-aviation incidents, and all other news.
 For example, we have the latest statistics about aviation incident numbers, and coverage of newly-proposed laser laws from the U.S. and other countries.
-(Separate pages list existing international and U.S. laws.)
+(Separate pages list already-existing international and U.S. laws.)

-We have a separate page listing the sentences given to persons for laser misuse.
+We also have a page listing the sentences given to persons for laser misuse.
 This is a kind of “rogue’s gallery” that shows how seriously officials take these incidents.

 Finally, if you have questions or concerns that are not addressed by the FAQs or our many other webpages, please feel free to contact us using the link at the bottom of this webpage.